ghi-electronics/Documentation/software/due/library.md

 **scaleWidth:** xxx <br>
 **scaleHeight:** xxx <br>

->[!Tip]scale is multiplier for the pixel in width and height to make the font larger
+> [!TIP]scale is multiplier for the pixel in width and height to make the font larger

 - **LcdStream()**